axp-knickei/CirculAn/README.md

 # Circular Genome Mapping & Functional Annotation Pipeline

 A comprehensive and user-friendly toolkit designed specifically for researchers working with bacterial genomes.
-This pipeline creates publication-quality circular genome visualizations and functional annotation analyses suitable for high-impact journals such as *Nature*, *ISME Journal*, *Science*, and *Cell*.
+This pipeline creates publication-quality circular genome visualizations and functional annotation analyses.

 ## 🎯 Who This Tool Is For